nicolodalvit/nicolodalvit.github.io/index.md

+### Other reasearch

+1. "The Impact of Technology Adoption on Firm Performance and Worker Composition", with Manfredi Aliberti, Stefano De Santis, Leonardo Iacovone, Silvia Lombardi, Fabiano Schivardi.

 <!--- ### Work in Progress

 1. "The Effect of Technology Adoption on Workers' Outcomes: Evidence from Italy", with Manfredi Aliberti, Leonardo Iacovone, Fabiano Schivardi.